 But it’s worth mentioning that a lot of chefs use kosher salt simply because a lot of chefs use kosher salt.
 I mean, how uncool would I be if I didn’t?
 And that’s just as good a reason as any, I suppose.

 Does this mean you have to use kosher salt?
 Depends if you want to be cool.
 But seriously, you should use absolutely whatever kind of salt you’re happy with.
-But note that because of its large crystals, a coarse kosher salt, like Diamond Crystal brand, takes up more volume than table salt or even a less coarse kosher salt, like Morton’s.
-So if you want to substitute table salt, or any other fine salt, for coarse kosher salt, use about 50% less by volume than is called for.
+But note that, while salt is salt by weight, because of its large crystals, a coarse salt, like Diamond Crystal kosher salt, takes up more volume than in a measuring spoon than fine salt or even a less coarse kosher salt, like Morton’s.
+So if you want to substitute table salt, or any other fine salt, for Diamond Crystal, use about 50% less by volume than is called for.

-On the other hand, if want to use kosher salt in a recipe that calls for table salt (usually referred to as simply “salt” in an ingredient list), you can use about twice as much.
+And vice versa—if you want to use kosher salt in a recipe that calls for table salt (usually referred to as simply “salt” in an ingredient list), use about twice as much.

-You’ve solved so many great mysteries for me – are there any others I can solve for you, dear Auntie?
+You’ve solved so many great mysteries for me, dear Auntie—are there any others I can solve for you?